Gundam Build Divers: GBN Users

-Leader of "Torabuyru" (虎武龍) and an acquaintance of Magee, his GBN world avatar is in the form of a anthropomorphic wolf.
+Leader of "Torabuyru" (虎武龍) and an acquaintance of Magee, his GBN world avatar is in the form of an anthropomorphic wolf.
 Tigerwolf trains Riku and Yukki in honing their skills as Divers.
 His Gunpla is the XXXG-01S2龍虎狼 Gundam Jiyan Altron.
 After hearing Sarah is an electronic lifeform, he became a freelance diver and teamed up with the Build Divers.
 His human identity is similar to that of a fitness trainer.